rilldata/rill/docs/docs/home.md

 ## We want to hear from you

 You can [file an issue](https://github.com/rilldata/rill-developer/issues/new/choose) or reach us in our [Rill discord](https://bit.ly/3unvA05) channel.
 Please abide by the [rill community policy](https://github.com/rilldata/rill-developer/blob/main/COMMUNITY-POLICY.md).

-## Legal
-By downloading and using our application you are agreeing to the [Privacy Policy](https://www.rilldata.com/legal/privacy) and [Rill Terms of Service](https://www.rilldata.com/legal/tos).